NalediPG/git-basic-exercises/README.md

-hello. im a first timer. we will get there
+hello. im a first timer. we will get there. slowly but surely